BADLADZ Resort

 History of Puerto Galera

 Chinese traders possibly knew the place before the arrival of the Spaniards but there is no evidence of Chinese settlement.
-The place was likely also known by other Southeast Asian merchants, who found it convenient to load and unload trading goods.
+The place was also known by other Southeast Asian merchants, who found it convenient to load and unload trading goods.
 The State of Ma-i extended to the Puerto Galera area.
-The bay was a convenient place to shelter ships against bad weather and a warehouse was built to store supplies and trade black rice from Muelle.
+The bay was a convenient place to shelter ships against bad weather.
+And a warehouse built to store supplies and trade black rice from Muelle.

 In 1663, a change in the form of administration occurred in the island, the Corregidor was replaced by the alcalde-mayor or provincial governor, and the capital was moved from Puerto Galera to Baco.
 In the seventeenth century, the relative prosperity of the city underwent a serious setback with the rise of Muslim piracy.
 Both pirate attacks and the mismanagement of the Spaniards resulted in driving the native population either into exile in safer places or sending them inland to comparative safety.

 Escarceo Point is a cliffside hill that is just outside of Puerto Galera Bay.
 This area is home to three towers: a telecom tower, the old derelict lighthouse, and a new lighthouse that was recently built here on the island of Mindoro.
-There isn’t much else to do or enjoy in this area as the main points of tourist attractions for this area are the lighthouses, and an amazing panoramic view of the ocean, dive sites, and nearby islands.
+There isn’t much else to do or enjoy in this area as the main Puerto Galera tourist attraction for this area are the lighthouses, and an amazing panoramic view of the ocean, dive sites, and nearby islands.

 The best view in Escarceo Point, as you can see in the video comes to focus when you climb the old lighthouse as Sean shows you in the video.
 A spiral staircase wraps around the old lighthouse and ascends to the top.
 Once there, you will have an amazing view of the nearby limestone cliffs, the coastal beaches, Verde Island, and many more islands nearby.